assada/laravel-achievements/README.md

 ### Listening to all Achievements
 Laravel Achievements provides two events that can be listened to in order to provide "Achievement Unlocked" messages or similar.
 Both events receive the instance of `AchievementProgress` that triggered them.

-The `Gstt\Achievements\Event\Progress` event triggers whenever an Achiever makes progress, but doesn't unlock an Achievement.
-The `Gstt\Achievements\Event\Unlocked` event triggers whenever an Achiever actually unlocks an achievement.
+The `Assada\Achievements\Event\Progress` event triggers whenever an Achiever makes progress, but doesn't unlock an Achievement.
+The `Assada\Achievements\Event\Unlocked` event triggers whenever an Achiever actually unlocks an achievement.

 Details on how to listen to those events are explained on [Laravel's Event documentation](https://laravel.com/docs/5.3/events).